 They may be surrounded by ticking snakes and worms, but there are optimists.
-For 2013, the value of pension assets grew to 75 percent of liabilities, the highest level since 2008.
-That provides ammunition for those who think the problem is overblown and will resolve itself as the economy improves, stock prices increase, interest rates rise and states and cities become able to put away enough revenue for pensioners.
+For 2014, the value of pension assets grew to 78 percent of liabilities, the highest since 2009.
+That provides ammunition for those who think the problem is overblown and will resolve itself as the economy improves, stock prices increase, interest rates rise and states and cities can put away enough revenue for pensioners.
 Others say there’s no way to make good on promises without at least scaling back benefits to new workers.
 Raimondo’s plan in Rhode Island delayed retirement, suspended cost-of-living increases and offered workers employee-financed plans.

 The Reference Shelf